moromete/plugin.video.digionline/README.md

 Watch Tv based on your DigiOnline account

-Atention !!!
+Atention!!!
-RDS make this streams available only on RDS network!
+RDS streams are available only on RDS network!